Listen to this story

 Guerin’s bulletins were translated into Spanish under the name Por la Francia Libre and widely distributed across the region.
 According to Leroux, roughly three-quarters of its readers were Spanish-speaking.

-In January, Guerin transitioned the monthly bulletin into a bilingual weekly newspaper called La France Nouvelle.
+In January of 1943, Guerin transitioned the monthly bulletin into a bilingual weekly newspaper called La France Nouvelle.
 Subtitled “The Great Weekly of Latin America,” the operation was truly a transnational affair.
 Tono Salazar, a Salvadoran diplomat and artist, joined the newspaper as a caricaturist.
 Pedro Olmos Munoz penned monthly illustrations from Valparaiso, Chile.
 New York’s own Free French weekly, France-Amerique, sent in regular editorials from its director, Henri Torres.

 The movement created by Guerin’s call was so compelling that some decided to embark on the long boat ride to Europe to join the fight, including 15-year-old Benjamin Josset.
-On June 15, 1940, Josset was on his way home from school when he saw the front page of the newspaper, La Gaceta.
+On June 15, 1940, Josset was on his way home from school when he saw the front page of the newspaper La Gaceta.
 “The German Army has occupied Paris,” it read.

 Josset must have felt devastated.
 “My professors had always told me that Paris had given culture and liberty to the rest of the world,” he said in an interview years later.